mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

+---
-# Transcript Episode 30 with Ben Lesh
+episode: "Transcript Episode 30 with Ben Lesh"
+permalink: /faang-job-without-cs-degree
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and Welcome to the Software Engineering unlocked podcast.
 I'm your host, Dr. Mcayla.
 And today I have the pleasure to talk to Ben